JRidley1GCU/CST305/README.md

-README** CST 305 Utilization of a CPU ODE
+README** CST 305 HOW TO DOWNLOAD AND RUN CODE

 First, download the newest version of python 2.7, 3.0.